“Help! I’m obsessed with my wife’s past…”

-The realization that we had lost not only our physical connection, but also our emotional connection was a difficult thing but it made me determined to fight to get our marriage back on track.
-We’ve been attending weekly counselling appointments now and we’ve made it a point to do more things as husband and wife, not as mom and dad with kids.
+The realization that we had lost not only our physical connection.
+But, also our emotional connection was a difficult thing.
+It made me determined to fight to get our marriage back on track.
+We’ve been attending weekly counselling appointments now.
+We’ve made it a point to do more things as husband and wife, not as mom and dad with kids.

-My insecurity and RJ have substantially improved now that I feel like I am desired by my wife, and that she still does think of me as the man of her dreams.
-I’ve been with her for 10 years now and I found out 2 weeks ago at one appointment things that I do that make her love me that I didn’t even know about, that was pretty awesome!
+My insecurity and RJ have substantially improved now.
+I feel like I am desired by my wife.
+And, that she still does think of me as the man of her dreams.
+I’ve been with her for 10 years now.
+And, I found out 2 weeks ago at one appointment things that I do that make her love me, that I didn’t even know about.
+That was pretty awesome!

-I was at a World Cup viewing party yesterday (damn you Portugal!) and had a great time meeting new people and was completely comfortable in doing so when that type of interaction used to make me nervous.
+I was at a World Cup viewing party yesterday (damn you Portugal!) and had a great time meeting new people.
+I was completely comfortable in doing so when that type of interaction used to make me nervous.

 (ZS: Sending you a virtual fist bump.
 Great stuff.)